CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 employee.printEmployeeInfo()
 ```

+\newpage
 ### Parsing
 > The parser is a simple, recursive-descent parser (implemented in lib/Parse) with an integrated, hand-coded lexer.
 The parser is responsible for generating an Abstract Syntax Tree (AST) without any semantic or type information, and emit warnings or errors for grammatical problems with the input source.

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

-As the definition saying, parser is responsible for lexical syntax check without any type check.
+First of all comes the parsing.
+As the definition says, parser is responsible for lexical syntax check without any type check.
 The following command prints the parsed AST.

 ```bash
 swiftc ./employee.swift -dump-parse
 ```

-In the output you can notice that the types are not resolved and are ending with errors.
+In the output you can notice that the types are not resolved and are resolved with errors.
 ```
 (source_file "./employee.swift"
 // Importing Foundation